axolotl/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 For each time the function recurs, the input value is reduced by one.
 And when the input value reaches zero, the function will stop recuring.
 The function will thus run a number of times that is equal to the input value, making the runtime O(n).

 Exercise II

+The plan to zero in on floor _f_ involves maximizing the number floors that _f_ is not for each egg we drop.
+So we start at the middle floor and drop an egg.
+If it breaks, we know that _f_ must be on the lower half of the building.
+So then we move to the middle of that section and drop an other egg.
+In each step, we cut the remaining possible floors in half, drop an egg, and see if the middle value is too high or too low.
+In this way we will arrive at floor _f_ in O(log(n)) steps.